 It is my assertion that being able to maintain the level of cognitive and emotional organization necessary to perform a complex theatrical spectacle while under the influence of a very high dose of psilocybin represents a kind of psychological superpower.
 And yet I also believe it's attainable by anyone willing to put in the work.
 Here are the benefits, as I've experienced them:

-- Also notable is my vastly expanded emotional range.
-The act of trying to contact archetypes usually begins as a kind of method acting; you try to feel a certain way until you actually do.
-Once you're in, and that incredible transpersonal energy is curging through you, you find that you can shape it at will; you can explore its various permutations, almost as a singer can try altering timbre and resonance to squeeze different aesthetic effects out of a note.
+- Trying to contact archetypes usually begins as a kind of method acting; you try to feel a certain way until you actually do.
+Once you're in, and that incredible transpersonal energy is surging through you, you find that you can shape it at will; you can explore its various permutations, almost as a singer can try altering timbre and resonance to squeeze different aesthetic effects out of a note.
 Back in the every day world, I find that my emotional pallet is much broader.
 I simply know more ways to feel.
 A non-artist knows "blue," but a painter knows periwinkle, teal, liberty.
 I now know more flavors of heartbreak than maybe anyone should, but I live in a much richer world, all the same.

-- Just in the last two years I've learned how to sing; how to belly dance; I've written, directed, and performed an entire theatrical performance, complete with costumes I've designed and made myself; I've written and published a 550 page book and numerous articles; all while transitioning my day job into an entirely new career area.
+- Just in the last two years I've learned how to sing; how to belly dance; I've written, directed, and performed an entire theatrical performance, complete with costumes I've designed and made myself; I've written and published a 550 page book and numerous articles; I've made three-and-a-half hours of video to accompany my Cabaret, all while transitioning my day job into an entirely new career area.
 It's been an incredible uptick in my creative output, and I credit it entirely to the energies I absorb while doing this phonomantic work.

 Phonomancy trains you to maintain complete self-control while accessing ferociously powerfully emotional energies.
 I'm not being metaphorical here.
 After doing this practice over eighty times, it's my conclusion that emotion = energy = Spirit.
 The Goddess experiences emotion, is emotion, and what we feel is merely the palest reflection of those states.